Jacob-Moeller-64/movie-explorer/README.md

 ## Technical Decisions & Tradeoffs

+### Approach

+Built this as a functional MVP in ~3 hours.
+Focused on getting core features working rather than polish.
+Started with the API integration, then built out the UI components, and added persistence last.

+### Assumptions

+- Users will primarily use this on desktop (minimal mobile optimization)
+- TMDB API rate limits won't be an issue for personal use
+- Browser supports modern JavaScript (ES6+, fetch API)
+- localStorage is acceptable for the baseline requirement
+- Users want to track favorites locally, not share across devices

 ### API Proxy

 Used Next.js API routes to proxy TMDB requests.
 This keeps the API key secure on the server rather than exposing it in client code.